On the asymptotic behavior of the contaminated sample mean: Example and simulation study

 \section{Example and simulation study}

 We keep the terminology and the notation of the previous sections.

-In the following theorem, the proof of which is given in the appendix, we apply the results obtained in the previous section to a specific choice for $p_k$ and $\sigma_k^2$.
+In the following theorem, we apply the results obtained in the previous section to a specific choice for $p_k$ and $\sigma_k^2$.
 Recall that we say that $\overline{X}_n$ is weakly consistent (WC) for $\mu$ if (\ref{WeakCon}) holds and asymptotically normal (AN) if (\ref{AsymNor}) holds.

 \begin{thm} Let

 and

 Then the following assertions are true. \begin{enumerate} \item If $b < 1$, then $\overline{X}_n$ is WC for $\mu$ and AN. \item If $b \geq 1$ and $a > b$, then $\overline{X}_n$ is WC for $\mu$ and AN. \item If $b \geq 1$ and $a = b$, then $\overline{X}_n$ is WC for $\mu$, but fails to be AN.
 However,